Adaptive Estimation and Uniform Confidence Bands for Nonparametric Structural Functions and Elasticities: Basis Functions and H older Classes

 \subsection{CDV Wavelets}

 The construction of CDV wavelet bases supported on $[0,1]$ is reviewed in Appendix~E.2 of \cite{chen2018optimal} and follows \cite{cohen1993wavelets}; see also chapter 4.3.5 of \cite{gine2016mathematical}.
-The basis is characterized by an \emph{order} $N \in \mb N$ and Daubechies functions $\varphi$ and $\psi$.
+The basis is characterized by an \emph{order} $N \in \mb N$.
 Let $L$ denote the smallest integer for which $2^{L} \geq 2N$.
 For each \emph{resolution level} $l \geq L$, there are a total of $2^l$ basis functions.
 In the multivariate case we generate bases supported on $[0,1]^d$ by taking tensor products of univariate bases.
-The set of possible $J$ as $l$ varies over all resolution levels is therefore $\mc T = \{2^{ld} : l = L+1, L+2, \ldots\}$.
+The set of possible $J$ is therefore $\mc T = \{2^{ld} : l = L+1, L+2, \ldots\}$.

-We say that the CDV wavelet basis is $S$-regular if $\varphi$ and $\psi$ are $S$ times continuously differentiable on $\mb R$.
+We say that the CDV wavelet basis is $S$-regular if it is $S$ times continuously differentiable.
 A $S$-regular basis can always be chosen by choosing the order $N$ such that $0.18(N-1) \geq S$ \cite[Theorem 4.2.10(e)]{gine2016mathematical}.
 The regularity $S$ of the basis for the endogenous variable $X$ should be chosen such that $S > \ol p$, where $\ol p$ is the maximal assumed degree of smoothness for $h_0$.
 Equivalently, our procedures deliver adaptivity over any smoothness range $[\ul p,\ol p]$ with $S > \ol p > \ul p > d/2$ when implemented with a $S$-regular CDV wavelet basis for $X$.
 As with choosing the order $r$ of B-splines, choosing $S$ is analogous to choosing the order of a kernel in kernel-based nonparametric estimation.

 CDV wavelet bases for the $d_w$-dimensional instrumental variable $W$ are constructed similarly, using a basis of regularity $S+1$.
 Given the resolution level $l$ for the basis for $X$, the resolution level for the basis for $W$ is $l_w = \lceil (l + q) d/d_w \rceil$ for some $q \in \mb N$.
-Linking $l_w$ to $l$ in this manner again defines a mapping $K(J)$ between the two bases that satisfies $\lim_{J \to \infty} K(J)/J = c \in (0,\infty)$.
+Linking $l_w$ to $l$ in this manner again defines a mapping $K(J)$ between the two bases that satisfies $\lim_{J \to \infty} K(J)/J = c \in [1,\infty)$.
 As with B-splines, we recommend that $q$ should be the second- or third-smallest value for which $K(J) \geq J$ holds for all $J$.